scalar-labs/scalardb-benchmarks/docs/README.md

 - Gradle
 - [Kelpie](https://github.com/scalar-labs/kelpie)
   - Kelpie is a framework for performing end-to-end testing, such as system benchmarking and verification.
 Get the latest version from [Kelpie Releases](https://github.com/scalar-labs/kelpie), and unzip the archive file.
+- A client to run the benchmarking tools
+- A target database
+  - For a list of databases that ScalarDB supports, see [Supported Databases](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md).

 {% capture notice--info %}
 **Note**